MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-csv.md

 ![Screenshot of the PowerShell symbol.](./media/import-data-csv/pssymbol.png) You can use a Windows PowerShell command to complete this task.
 For information about how to use Windows PowerShell to import configuration items from a CSV file, see [Import-SCSMInstance](/previous-versions/system-center/powershell/system-center-2012-r2/hh316249(v=sc.20)).

 ### Validate the import of configuration items from a CSV file

+To validate the import of configuration items from a CSV file, follow these steps:

 1. In the Service Manager console, select **Configuration Items**.